nicholasly/TFN-Dehazing/README.md

 # Learning Transmission Filtering Network for Image-Based PM2.5 Estimation
 This repository is for TFN introduced in the following paper

-[Yinghong Liao](https://github.com/nicholasly/), Bin Qiu, Zhuo Su, Ruomei Wang, Xiangjian He, "Learning Transmission Filtering Network for Image-Based PM2.5 Estimation", ICME 2019, [link]().
+[Yinghong Liao](https://github.com/nicholasly/), Bin Qiu, Zhuo Su, Ruomei Wang, Xiangjian He, "Learning Transmission Filtering Network for Image-Based PM2.5 Estimation", ICME 2019 [[link]]().

 The code is built on [RESCAN](https://github.com/XiaLiPKU/RESCAN) and [TernausNet](https://github.com/thstkdgus35/EDSR-PyTorch), which is tested on Ubuntu 14.04 environment (Python_3.6, PyTorch_0.4.1, CUDA_8.0.61, cuDNN_5.1) with a NVIDIA GeForce GTX Titan X GPU.